Chinandega: Saint Anthony Church (Iglesia San Antonio)

 This church also suffered from severe damage during the 1885 earthquake, after which it was enlarged.
 The church was unofficially associated with the city's aristocracy; elaborate weddings between members of the aristocracy were celebrated within its walls.
 In 1923, with the arrival of the Franciscans at the church, it was completely rebuilt.
 Its principal feast day falls on June 13 every year.
 There is also a procession that is held on January 1 of every year.

 Colonial buildings

 Chinandega has many colonial-era buildings, though not to the extent of the Nicaraguan cities of León and Granada, since many of them were damaged during a 1928 bombardment by the Liberal forces, who had revolted against Conservative Adolfo Díaz.
 Most of the city was destroyed, and only the churches remained unharmed.
 The city does not have a code that protects colonial architecture as León and Granada do.

 Culture

 Chinandega's cultural and historical riches date from before the Spanish conquest, when this region was inhabited by various Mesoamerican peoples, who had perhaps originated from the north, possibly from present-day Mexico.
-There is a museum in the city, "Enrique Mantica Deshon", which contains 1200 archaeological artifacts of Pre-Colombian origin.
+There is a museum in the city, "Enrique Mantica Deshon", which contains 1,200 archaeological artifacts of Pre-Columbian origin.
 There is also a municipal theater called "Rodrigo Callejas" which can seat 400 people.